 Working with Development Aid from People to People (DAPP) Zimbabwe, Planet Aid currently supports Child Aid projects, vocational schools, Farmers' Clubs, and the Frontline Institute in Zimbabwe.
 DAPP Zimbabwe has been in operation since 1980 and implements 17 development projects in six provinces benefiting nearly 350,000 people annually.

 DAPP Zimbabwe has established two vocational schools to support vulnerable youth of Zimbabwe.
 The first, Ponesai Vanhu Technical College, was established in 1981 after Zimbabwe gained its independence, and provides students with vocational skills, adult literacy lessons, and other tailored courses to accommodate the community and its employment needs.
 For a country like Zimbabwe, vocational training is an investment in increased production and economic growth.
 At the college, the students learn gain knowledge and practical skills in a trade of their choice.
 The college offers specialization in fields like horticulture, business studies, and motor mechanics.

 Another vital part of the program is the internship, where students work in different companies to practice their skills.
 The internship duration varies depending on the student’s chosen trade.
 Internships provide students with real-life training and experience, giving them the opportunity to see what they can expect if they join the workforce in that field.
 Students graduate with either national diplomas or recognized private diplomas at the end of their training.
-The Technical College has produced approximately 5,000 graduates since its opening.
+The Technical College has produced more than 5,000 graduates since its opening.